The-FireHub-Project-old/TheCore/docs/topics/api/Folder.md

 <deflist>
     <def title="This method has parameters:">
         <list><li>non-empty-string <format style="bold">$path</format> - <format style="italic">
 Path to the folder.
-If filename is a relative filename, it will be checked relative to the current working folder.
-If filename is a symbolic or hard link, then the link will be resolved and checked.
-If you have enabled open_basedir, further restrictions may apply.
+If the filename is a relative filename, it will be checked relative to the current working folder.
+If the filename is a symbolic or hard link, then the link will be resolved and checked.
+If you've enabled open_basedir, further restrictions may apply.
 </format></li></list>
     </def>
 </deflist>